mycorrhiza-inc/kessler/docs/metadata.md

   "document_id_government": {
     "description": "The document ID for government use.", "example": "EPA-12345-2023"
   },
-  "internal_id": {
-    "description": "The full identifier used in the goverment system to track the document.", "example": "D-2023-45678"
-  },
   "document_type": {
     "description": "The type of document (e.g., Report, Act, Decision, Public Comment, Bill, Recording, etc.).",